Suhail-D-Tamboli/Smart-Notice-Board/README.md

    - If you see permission errors, try redeploying as the build cache may need to be refreshed
    - Make sure your Vercel project is set to use the correct Node.js version (14 or higher)
    - Ensure the `dist/` directory is properly built before deployment
+   - Verify that no custom build scripts are interfering with the deployment process